How to be Friends With a Special Needs Parent

 …..Operating your iphone, climbing the slide, opening containers.
 You can put pretty much ANYTHING in this blank and it will make us feel like our child has won a gold medal.
 She can only say a few words, but there are so many things she is wonderful at doing.
 It is so refreshing to have someone else acknowledge her strengths.

-how to be friends with a special needs parent 5.
-“How are YOU doing?”
+5. “How are YOU doing?”

 Having a child with special needs means rarely having any time for yourself.
 Our days consist of therapies, structured play, doctors appointments, and routine.
 It is so easy to get so caught up in the lives of our child, we often forget to take care of ourselves.
 I love for someone to show that they care enough to ask how Raelyn is doing.
-But for them to ask me how am doing?
+But for them to ask me how I am doing?
 Now that speaks volumes.
 If you’re going to ask a special needs parent this question, don’t expect a quick response of, “I’m fine.”
 We never get to talk about OURSELVES and you have just provided us with a golden opportunity!
 So be ready to listen!

-how to be friends with a special needs parent56.
-Play with my kid just like you would any other kid.
+6. Play with my kid just like you would any other kid.

 There is no sweeter sound than for me to overhear one of my friends playing with my daughter.
 I mean really playing.
 Laughing, singing, and reading books.
 Unfortunately there will always be people who don’t know and